 Figure 8: List of the maximum ballistic distances in each event, in (a,b) arranged in chronological order from bottom to top of each panel, in (c,d) partitioned in distance bins, in (e) the exceedance probability function.
 In (a,c) we show the major explosions and in (b,d) the paroxysms, in (e) combined together.
 In (a) the paroxysms are marked by orange dashed lines.
 In (a,b) the colors distinguish the classes of uncertainty, i.e. blue is low, azure is intermediate, green is high.
 The dashed lines highlight the uncertainty considered: the colored dots indicate the recorded values and the dashed line their possible increase.
+In (a) we marked the three paroxysms because they significantly changed the crater morphology.
 The light colored bars in (c,d) and the dashed lines in (e) are the 5th and 95th percentiles of uncertainty.
 In (e) the paroxysms have been assumed to be the 12% of all events as results from the analysis of the last two decades (2003-2023).